frictionlessdata/frictionless-py/docs/validating-data.md

 ## Memory Options

-Frictionless is a streaming engine; usually it's possible to validate terrabytes of data with basically O(1) memory consumption.
-For some validation, it's not the case because Frctionless needs to buffer some cells e.g. to checks uniqueness.
+Frictionless is a streaming engine; usually it's possible to validate terabytes of data with basically O(1) memory consumption.
+For some validation, it's not the case because Frictionless needs to buffer some cells e.g. to checks uniqueness.
 Here memory management can be handy.

 ### Limit Memory